Skip to content

 1 / 1

-The company's commitment to free, prior, and informed consent is respected across all its operations.
+The company commits to respecting free, prior and informed consent (FPIC) across all operations.

 • Y